-How Much Collagen is in Bone Broth?
-The Truth About Dosage and Bioavailability
+How Much Collagen Is in Bone Broth?
+Dosage, Variability and Bioavailability

 In the world of functional nutrition and dietary supplements, few trends have experienced a renaissance quite like bone broth.
 Heralded as a “liquid gold” superfood, it is championed by paleo enthusiasts, keto dieters, and holistic health practitioners alike.
 The primary selling point?
 Its potential to support joint health, skin elasticity, and gut integrity through its rich collagen content.